LOZORD/website/README.md

 # usds-website
 USDS's WhiteHouse.gov website

-Currently just a placeholder repo for reporting [issues with the website](https://github.com/WhiteHouse/usds-website/issues).
+Placeholder repo for reporting [issues with the website](https://github.com/WhiteHouse/usds-website/issues).

+A few asks:
+- Code freeze at 6pm EST on 1/20 -- please have all comments in by 5 pm EST if possible.
+- Please note the urgency of your issue with 1 - 5, where 5 = most important.
+- include a screenshot when possible

+Thanks for your help and feedback!!